 - Props.
 In addition to using various visual aids to add color and novelty, I use a variety of session related toys and props that relate to brain-based concepts.
 You can find an enormous variety of such props online at Oriental Training Company, Rhode Island Novelty, and U.S. Toy Company.
 Other things that I put on participant tables before they arrived were bowls of peppermint candies on each table for them to eat throughout the day.
 Research has shown that smells like peppermint, spearmint and citrus stimulate brain neurons and help wake up the brain

 My goal in planning and delivering this two-day workshop was to create an interactive environment where learners got information and ideas that they could immediately apply in their own program.
 I did this by using many brain-based learning techniques and strategies.
 These were built on what scientists and researchers have discovered in recent decades about how the human brain best gains, retains, recalls, and uses what it experiences.

-Join us to hear Bob Lucas present Energize Your Training: Using Brain Research to Enhance Your Learning Events on June 3.
+This guest post was written by Bob Lucas and comes from the webinar Energize Your Training: Using Brain Research to Enhance Your Learning Events.